ARRIVE AMSTERDAM, HOLLAND

 AMSTERDAM | Canal Cruise & Rijksmuseum

 Stop at the Douwes Fine Art gallery, seven generations in the same family, to learn how old paintings are restored for exhibition.
-Next, visit the famous Rijksmuseum to see Rembrandt’s masterpiece, Night Watch, one of many highlights in the extensive collection.
+Next, visit the famous Rijksmuseum to see some of the highlights of its extensive collection of Dutch masters, including Rembrandt, Vermeer, Brueghel and Rubens.
 After lunch at leisure, take a private canal cruise in Amsterdam, the best way to see this city famously linked by 165 canals, spanning more than 30 miles.
-End at the Anne Frank House.
+End at the Anne Frank House, where the young writer and her family hid from the Nazis for two years before being discovered.
 Finally, enjoy priority boarding onto your riverboat.
 After settling into your premium cabin or suite, gather for a welcome cocktail and dinner aboard.

 AALSMEER | Flower Auction

 Rise early and meet your small group for a Connections-exclusive visit to the flower auction at Aalsmeer.
 More than 20 million flowers change hands here daily, in a building that occupies a greater footprint than any other in the world; the logistics that go into making such a vast operation run smoothly are amazing to witness in person.
-Later, visit the Wooden Clog Maker in Marken followed by a sampling of traditional Dutch cheeses.
+Later, visit a clog maker and sample traditional Dutch cheeses.
 This evening, enjoy a private Connections cocktail party.

 COLOGNE, GERMANY | Gothic Cathedral